CharliFrank/build-a-book/_PRESS-RELEASE.md

   My 7 year old doesn't like to read because she feels that reading the same book more than once is boring.

 ## Solution ##
-  It would allow her to create her own stories while letting her practice her reading more.
+  It would allow children to create her own stories while letting them practice her reading more.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  Make your own story.

 ## How to Get Started ##
-  > Describe how easy it is to get started.
+  You start by creating a story.

 ## Customer Quote ##
-  > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  Imagination.

 ## Closing and Call to Action ##
-  > Wrap it up and give pointers where the reader should go next.
+  Tire of reading the same thing, go make your own!